luv-rahul/sql-studio/Readme.md

-# 🗄️ SQL Studio
+# 🗄️ CIPHER SCHOOLS - SQL Studio Assignment

 A full-stack SQL learning platform with a built-in Monaco editor, test cases, AI hints, and assignment tracking.

 **Disclaimer:**
 This project is currently under construction.
+It is build as a motive of assignment.
 It may possess bugs and i apologise for that, but i am working on it...

 ....Trying to give you best experience.
 Thank you,